Geary Rapid Project

 The Geary Rapid Project will make traveling on Geary—home to one of the busiest bus corridors in the west—a more reliable and safer experience with dedicated bus lanes and safety improvements for people walking.
 With more than 54,000 daily customers who rely on the 38 Geary and 38R Geary Rapid, SFMTA has been working to improve Geary transit with new low-floor buses and a more frequent schedule.
 Yet, Muni customers still experience crowded buses and uneven wait times.
 And Geary is home to a disproportionate number of serious and fatal traffic collisions, especially for people walking.
 The Geary Rapid project aims to address these issues while setting the stage for future transportation improvements.

 The Geary Rapid Project’s federal environmental review was recently completed with the Final Environmental Impact Statement and Record of Decision issued on June 15, 2018.
-Detailed design for the project is currently being finalized.
-We are seeking community feedback on this phase of design before final changes are considered for approval.
+We have finalized the staff-recommended design based on recent community member input.

 Once legislation for the project is approved, Geary Rapid Project improvements would be constructed on Geary and O’Farrell streets, between Market and Stanyan streets.
 Plans are also underway for the Geary Boulevard Improvement Project to bring longer-term improvements west of Stanyan to 34th Avenue.

 To minimize community disruption, Geary Rapid Project construction will occur in coordination with:

 - SF Public Works-sponsored roadway repaving to upgrade 1.5 miles of deteriorated streets and provide you with a smoother ride

 - Department of Technology-sponsored installation of 1.75 miles of underground fiber optic conduit to provide internet services and connect traffic signals